osteel/git-pre-commit-phpcs/README.md

 $ chmod +x pre-commit
 ```

+Install PHP_CodeSniffer following one of the [suggested methods](https://github.com/squizlabs/PHP_CodeSniffer#installation).

-Install PHP_CodeSniffer as a Composer dependency:
+I personally like to install it for the projects that need it only, as a Composer dependency:

 ```
 $ composer require --dev squizlabs/php_codesniffer